 If you don’t spend time in God’s Word with Jesus each day, you will quickly lose focus and the reason for the season.

-If you shop-til-you-drop and get all the latest and greatest Christmas presents but broke the bank, you will be quick to lose your focus on Jesus.
+If you shop-til-you-drop and get all the latest and greatest Christmas presents but break the bank, you will be quick to lose your focus on Jesus.
 You will end up tense and stressed!

 With a little planning this Christmas, you will be able to quiet your heart in the presence of Jesus.
 You will be blessed and bless others as you will have a quiet and gentle spirit that is precious to the Lord.